 The aim of the procedure is to drain the abscess, remove unhealthy tissues and ensure the cavity does not close to prevent abscess reformation.
 The wound is left open to heal (known as healing by secondary intention).

-- Make a stab incision, then open the abscess cavity fully either extending the incision or making a cruciate incision and taking off the edges (known as de-roofing).
+- Make a stab incision, then open the abscess cavity fully either extending the incision or making a cruciate incision and taking off the edges (known as de-roofing)

 - Explore the cavity and break down the loculations with a finger gently.
-If under local anaesthetic, do this quickly as it can be uncomfortable.
+If under local anaesthetic, do this quickly as it can be uncomfortable

 - Wash out cavity with the sterile saline in the syringe.
-If there is bleeding, press for a minute with a dry swab and reassess.
+If there is bleeding, press for a minute with a dry swab and reassess

-- Pack cavity loosely with the alginate ribbon dressing.
+- Pack cavity loosely with the alginate ribbon dressing

 Points to Remember

-If the patient is diabetic, then the abscess should be drained on the same day of admission, even out of hours.
+If the patient is diabetic, then the abscess should ideally be drained on the same day of admission, even out of hours.

-*Any abscess in the perianal region, a circum-anal incision is required (do not cut towards the sphincter) to ensure the anal sphincter is maintained.
-Any pilonidal abscess requires a longitudinal off-midline incision.
+*Any abscess in the perianal region, a circum-anal incision is required (do not cut towards the sphincter) to ensure the anal sphincter is maintained, whilst any pilonidal abscess requires a longitudinal off-midline incision.